Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

 This plant is a member of the Verbena family (Verbenaceae).
-The scientific synonym for this plant is Glandularia aristigera.
+Its scientific synonym is Glandularia aristigera.
 Another common name is Moss Vervain.
 It does not withstand foot traffic.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.